ajv-validator/ajv/keywords.md

 The value of the keyword should be a string.
 The data to be valid should match the regular expression defined by the keyword value.

-Ajv uses `new Regex(value)` to create the regular expression that will be used to test data.
+Ajv uses `new RegExp(value)` to create the regular expression that will be used to test data.

 __Example__